-The seasons are changing here in Colorado.
+The seasons are changing here in Colorado and it’s time for a summer guide for growing cannabis.
 The days are getting longer, the weather is getting warmer, and mother earth is beginning to come back to life.
 Now is the time that growers across the state of Colorado are preparing their gardens for the upcoming season.
 Many folks are germinating new genetics, building their soils and constructing their cultivation spaces.
 Spring is here, and that means it’s time to grow cannabis.
 In Colorado, each resident over the age of 21 is allowed to grow 6 cannabis plants.
 Households with more than two 21-year-old residents top out at 12 plants total.
 The state of Colorado has given us the freedom to cultivating this incredible plant, so why not try it out for yourself?
 You have probably heard in the past that growing cannabis is very difficult.
 While cultivating top-shelf cannabis is truly an art form, growing cannabis for your own personal use can be a much easier experience and a really fun hobby.
-In this article, I will give you basic instructions on how to set up your garden and have a successful outdoor crop.
+In this article, I will give you basic a basic guide for growing cannabis, how to set up your garden and have a successful outdoor crop.
 The growing season is upon us, so let’s get started!

 Where Should I Grow?